Getting Started Checklist

 This checklist provides a quick step-by-step explanation of how to connect with the Disability Resource Center for accommodations.
 For a more in-depth explanation, see our Guidelines for Students with Disabilities.

 - Set an intake appointment.
-Contact your coordinator after turning in the documentation to set up a time for your intake appointment.
+Contact your coordinator to set up a time for your intake appointment.
 This meeting generally occurs after you have registered for your classes, but preferably well before the semester begins.
-(If you need accommodations outside the classroom, such as housing accommodations, speaking with the DRC about your needs even before registering is recommended.)
-The coordinator will review the documentation prior to your appointment to determine if you are eligible for accommodations based on the information provided.
+The coordinator will review the documentation prior to your appointment.
 If additional information is needed, the coordinator will let you know.
+(Housing accommodations and other non-academic accommodations can be requested prior to registering for classes.)

 - Discuss how your disability impacts you and your accommodation needs.